Zermatt inaugurates world’s highest tri-cable car system

 The grand opening was attended by some 500 guests as well as Swiss transport minister Doris Leuthard.
 Dubbed the Matterhorn Glacier Ride, the system connects the Trockener Steg (2,939 metres/9,642 feet) and the Klein (Little) Matterhorn (3,883 metres/12,740 feet) peaks.

-Tri-cable systems (often abbreviated 3S for three seil, which means three ropes German) have two supporting cables plus a looped traction cable.
+Tri-cable systems (often abbreviated 3S for 3-seil, which means three ropes in German) have two supporting cables plus a looped traction cable.
 Currently there are 15 worldwide, but Zermatt’s system “surpasses them all in height and in the long range between two of its three pylons," according to Jan Sorg, project engineer for Italian cable car manufacturer Leitner Ropeways.

 With its 25 gondolas, which are wheelchair and stroller-accessible, Zermatt’s system can transport up to 2,000 people per hour.
 The nine-minute ride suspends passengers at a maximum height of 198 metres.